SimplyFozik/XCode-Project/README.md

 # CrossCodeProject
-Ability to share information between spearate code launguages with encryption and descryption
+This project allows information to be shared between different code languages using encryption and decryption.